Super Parties 101

 Set up an open space

 All your performer will need prepared in advance is an open space for the activities – usually about enough room for each guest to spread their arms out-wide.
-Generally, a living room or basement cleared of any coffee tables works best.
+If indoors, a living room or basement cleared of any coffee tables works best.
 Community centres, field houses or day care spaces also make for great venues for the show.

 Clean up toys and balloons